alexander-pastukhov/writing-games-with-python-and-psychopy/docs/05-guess-the-number-ai.md

 :::

 ## Using prompt
 In the future, we will be asking about a specific number that is a current guess by the computer, thus we cannot use a fixed prompt message.
 Modify the `input_response` function by adding a `guess` parameter.
-Then, modify the prompt that you used for the [input()](https://docs.python.org/3/library/functions.html#input) to include that number.
+Then, modify the prompt that you used for the [input()](https://docs.python.org/3/library/functions.html#input) to include the value in that parameter.
 Update functions' documentation.
-Test it by calling with different values for the `guess` parameter.
+Test it by calling with different values for the `guess` parameter and seeing a different prompt for response.

 ::: {.rmdnote .program}
 Put your code into `code03.py`.